 Handcrafted by Acoma Pueblo artist Eric Louis, this work of art was created using all-natural materials gathered within Acoma Pueblo lands.

-Traditional designs representing corn were painted by hand using a traditional handmade yucca brush.
+Traditional designs representing corn were painted by hand using a traditional yucca brush.
 Corn has been a vital staple in the lives of the people of the Southwest.

 - Handmade bowl by Eric Louis (Acoma Pueblo)